 We live in an era where technology is constantly evolving, so how will we handle these changes?
 Will artificial intelligence (AI) take away authority from humans?
 Or will there be some sort of conflict between people who believe in God and those who don't?

 Finally, what does AI think about all this?
 Can it help us understand the future of religion?
 Let's explore these questions one by one. ( Watch On YouTube )

 So, you think you have a great business idea and need to set up your own business in Japan.
 Setting up a company for the first time may seem like a complicated thing to do, but Japan has a relatively simple process for company registration.

 To start a small business, you can establish a sole proprietorship, but if you want to share ownership of a business, either with other partners or investors, you need to register a company.

-Furusato Nozei is a donation that people offer to the local or prefectural government of their choice and in response, many municipalities repay the donors’ generosity by sending them "thank you gifts".
+Furusato Nozei is a kind of donation out of income tax that people offer to the local or prefectural governments of their choice, and in response, municipalities repay the donors’ generosity by sending them "thank you gifts".
 In most cases, the gifts are local specialties.

 Foreign residents who work and pay taxes in Japan, can also participate in Furusato Nozei program and receive gifts in return for their donations.